 What do you think?

-paige-likes-coffee asked: I really, really want to move up a level in ballet class.
+paige-likes-coffee said: I really, really want to move up a level in ballet class.
 I just started this year, and I'm one of the oldest in my class (It's for ages 10-12 and I'm 13) and I really want to move up by the end of the year, and maybe go en pointe in a couple years.
 Any tips?

 Practice, ballet doesnt come easily, more you practice, better for you.